Build skills and confidence. Earn industry recognized certifications. Kickstart your career in Film and Television.

 Working as a Production Assistant is the most common entry point to working in film.
-In this fast-paced environment, you’ll learn what every department does in order to truly understand the film and television environment.
+In this fast-paced program, you’ll learn what each department does to better understand the industry environment.

-Three weeks to get ready for a fascinating, lifelong career.
+Three weekends to a fascinating, lifelong career.
+Are you ready?

 Upon completion of this course, learners will be better able to:

-• Maintain their own safety and the safety of others on set (including completing WHMIS and MPIO certifications)
+• Maintain their own safety and the safety of others on set (including completing MPIO, ActSafe, and WHMIS certifications)

 • Describe how the history of film and the needs of present-day productions have contributed to the creation of “good set etiquette,” and how these rules apply to their own work

 • Describe the role of a PA on a film or television set